adobe-commerce/partner-day-accs/README.md

 Adobe Commerce Webhooks allows for synchronous calls to be made from Commerce to external systems when a Commerce event triggers.
 In this part of the lab, we will setup a webhook that will be used to validate an order when an `observer.sales_order_place_before` event occurs.

-1. We will use a script to configure the webhook.
-This script reads from a configuration file that defines the required webhook and calls a REST API for creating webhook subscriptions that is available in ACCS.
-The configuration file used by the script is `scripts/commerce-event-subscribe/config/commerce-webhook-subscribe.json`

-    The file contains configuration details for a `observer.sales_order_place_before` webhook.
+1. Webhooks configuration in Platform as a Service (PaaS) varies slightly from configuration in Adobe Commerce as a Cloud Service.
+If you want to carry out this part of the lab you must follow the [official documentation](https://developer.adobe.com/commerce/extensibility/webhooks/create-webhooks/#define-webhook-properties) to set up the webhook in your Adobe Commerce.

-    On line 9 of this file, the `url` is set to an empty string.
-Replace the `url` value with the URL for the deployed `check-order` web action that was shown in the output for the `aio app deploy` command.
+When setting up the webhook properties, make sure to fill in the `hook.url` xml attribute with the URL for the deployed `check-order` web action that was shown in the output for the `aio app deploy` command.
 This will ensure that requests are sent to the `check-order` web action when a `observer.sales_order_place_before` event is triggered once the webhook is configured.

-1. Then, to automatically configure the order save webhook, run the following command:
-    ```bash
-    npm run commerce-webhook-subscribe
-    ```

 1. The code for the `check-order` action, located in `actions/webhook/check-order/index.js`, retrieves item stock limit configuration data from a `get-config` action and uses it to perform validation of order item quantities.
 The `get-config` action is currently hardcoded to indicate that item quantities in an order should not be greater than 1.